-Generating a Crash Dump on a Hung Windows 2000 or Windows XP Node
+Generating a Crash Dump on a Hung Windows Node

-If user applications on a Windows 2000 or Windows XP node are no longer responsive and cannot be killed, you should attempt to generate a crash dump by forcing the Windows 2000 or Windows XP node to crash.
+If user applications on a Windows node are no longer responsive and cannot be killed, you should attempt to generate a crash dump by forcing the node to crash.

-After configuring the crash dump location (see "Save Crash Dumps for Windows", page 173), you can modify the registry so that a combination of key strokes will cause the Windows node to crash.
+After configuring the crash dump location (see "Save Crash Dumps for Windows" on page 192), you can modify the registry so that a combination of key strokes will cause the Windows node to crash.
 This will only work on machines with a PS/2 keyboard.